osrf/gazebo_tutorials/collide_bitmask/tutorial.md

 should be generated.
 The result is that **boxC** will come to rest on top of **boxA** and **boxB**.

-This example is available as a run-able Gazebo demo.
+This example is available as a run-able Gazebo-classic demo.

   1. Run the demo world, and start in a paused state